-Key elements of the company's system of risk management and internal controls are:
+Key elements of the Company's system of risk management and internal controls are:

-- ► The regular review and assessment of the performance of the business in relation to risk management and internal control by the Board and its subcommittees; - ► The company's risk management policy which sets out the process for identifying, evaluating and managing the key risks to the company's business objectives, supported by an appropriate organisational structure and clearly defined management responsibilities; - ▶ The company's risk committee which reports to the Board and is tasked with the review, discussion and challenges of key risks reported, the ongoing development of internal controls and the monitoring of internal audits and other sources assurance on the effectiveness of internal controls.
+- > The regular review and assessment of the performance of the business in relation to risk management and internal control by the Board and its subcommittees. - The Company's risk management policy which sets out the process for identifying, evaluating and managing the key risks to the Company's business objectives, supported by an appropriate organizational structure and clearly defined management responsibilities; - The Company's risk committee which reports to the Board and is tasked with the review, discussion and challenges of key risks reported, the ongoing development of internal controls and the monitoring of internal audits and other sources assurance on the effectiveness of internal controls.

-The audit committee has reviewed the effectiveness of the system of risk management and internal control.
+The audit committee, on behalf of the Board, has reviewed the effectiveness of the system of risk management and internal control.
 In performing its review of effectiveness, the Audit Committee considers the following reports and activities:

-- ▶ Internal audit reports on the review of priority controls across the company and the monitoring of management actions arising there from; - ▶ Management's own assessment of the performance of the system of risk management and internal control during 2021; and - ▶ Reports from the external auditors on issues identified during the course of their work.
+- Internal audit reports on the review of priority controls across the Company and the monitoring of management actions arising; - Management's own assessment of the performance of the system of risk management and internal control during 2022; and - Reports from the external auditors on issues identified during the course of their work.